-- 19.3 Requests must be made in writing to the Clerk to the Governing Body at Aylesbury Grammar School giving all relevant information for the Governing Body to consider, having regard to the factors outlined above, with supporting documentation from medical or other professionals where appropriate. - 19.4 Parents should make these requests as soon as possible, preferably before the normal admission round, so that that a decision in principle can be made by the Governing Body before deadlines are reached (e.g., testing dates, application deadline, etc.) to enable them to make informed decisions. - 19.5 Parents do not have a statutory right of appeal against the Governing Body's decision not to agree admission outside normal age group in principle, however a complaint may be made under the school's published Complaints Policy.
+- 19.1.
+Parents have a right to request for their son to be admitted to a year group other than their son's normal year group according to their age.
+The Governing Body will consider these requests and decide whether to agree the request in principle.
+These requests are not applications for admission, which must still be made in the usual way. - 19.2.
+The Governing Body will make these decisions based on the circumstances of each case and in the best interests of the boy concerned.
+This will include having regard to: - The parents' views; - The boy's academic, social and emotional development; - Where relevant, the boy's medical history and the views of his medical professional(s): - Whether the boy has been previously educated out of his normal age group; - Whether the boy may naturally have fallen into a lower age group if it were not for being born prematurely; - The Headteacher's views. - 19.3.
+Requests must be made in writing to the Clerk to the Governing Body at Aylesbury Grammar School giving all relevant information for the Governing Body to consider, having regard to the factors outlined above, with supporting documentation from medical or other professionals where appropriate. - 19.4.
+Parents should make these requests as soon as possible, preferably before the normal admission round, so that that a decision in principle can be made by the Governing Body before deadlines are reached (e.g., testing dates, application deadline, etc.) to enable them to make informed decisions. - 19.5.
+Parents do not have a statutory right of appeal against the Governing Body's decision not to agree admission outside normal age group in principle, however a complaint may be made under the school's published Complaints Policy.